surma/surma.dev/content/things/ditherpunk.md

 My implementation works fine but is not very fast, as I didn’t spend much time optimizing.
 It takes about 1 minute to generate a 64×64 blue noise texture on my 2018 MacBook, which is sufficient for these purposes.
 If something faster is needed, a promising optimization would be to apply the Gaussian Blur not in the spatial domain but in the frequency domain instead.

 > **Excursion:** Of _course_ knowing this nerd-sniped me into implementing it.
 The reason this optimization is so promising is because convolution (which is the underlying operation of a Gaussian blur filter) has to loop over each field of the Gaussian kernel _for each pixel_ in the image.
 However, if you convert both the image as well as the Gaussian kernel to the frequency domain (using one of the many Fast Fourier Transform algorithms), convolution becomes an element-wise multiplication.
-Since I my targeted blue noise size was already a power of two (out of habit), I could implement the well-covered [in-place variant of the Cooley-Tukey FFT algorithm][CT FFT] and — after [some initial hickups][my wrong fft] — it did end up cutting the blue noise generation time by 50%.
+Since I my targeted blue noise size was already a power of two (out of habit), I could implement the well-covered [in-place variant of the Cooley-Tukey FFT algorithm][ct fft] and — after [some initial hickups][my wrong fft] — it did end up cutting the blue noise generation time by 50%.
 I still wrote pretty garbage-y code, so there’s a lot more to room for optimizations.

 <figure>
   <img loading="lazy" width="256" height="128" src="./bluenoiseblur.png" class="pixelated">